alxdavids/DragFx/README.md

 - ~~Ability to choose longer or shorter race tracks with differing amounts of sprites on top~~
 - Improve look and feel of game in general
 	- ~~Make car look better~~ (happy with how these look for now)
-	- Make different looking race tracks
+	- Make different looking race tracks (e.g. space?)
 	- Improve the appearance of stationary sprites
 	- ~~Improve the winner text~~
 - ~~Allow users to pick different colour cars~~